harrison-broadbent/clipprs/README.md

 ### Setup
   ![](./media/clipprs-setup.gif)

-  - This step is not necessary, but I highly recommend going through it to ensure your database file is backed up somewhere safe — especially as this project is still in it's infancy.
+  - This step is not necessary, but I highly recommend going through it to ensure your database file is backed up somewhere safe — especially as this project is still in its infancy.

   - Run -